Listen, Share, Stay Connected

 Patrick Smith is a husband, dad (to Milo), and has spent his professional life as a camp director, creating adaptive and inclusive programs for children with cancer and other serious health challenges.
 Patrick is the Director of Camping at North Star Reach.

 Mary Ann Fithian is a wife, mom (to Faith, a North Star Reach camper, and Will), community organizer and author.
 On her popular blog “MyFaithsJourney,” she writes, “We are in this entirely difficult position, we are definitely confined by the illness she has, and there are moments where it literally seems to control every area of our lives, but in no way, not even for a minute do we let it define who we are.
 She is not an illness.
 She’s not the sick kid.”
-Mary Ann is a Staff Development Specialist at North Star Reach.
+Mary Ann is Director of Community Engagement & Human Resources at North Star Reach.

 We hope you’ll listen and join our conversations.
 Along the way, you too will experience Mooseness.
 Trust us, you’ll know it when you feel it.
 Once you do, it’s yours to have and to hold wherever you go.